-Relationship with Suppliers and Asset-Lite Supply Chain Model and thus better manage our supply levels.
+Relationship with Suppliers and Asset-Lite Supply Chain Model

+We believe our global asset lite supply chain model has been an integral part in our ability to efficiently scale our business and compete in the marketplace.
+This asset-lite model creates leverage with our partners across our supply chain, allowing us to effectively manage total delivery costs and affording greater ability to shift volume between our suppliers, and thus better manage our supply levels.
 In addition, our scale of sourcing has allowed us to add volume and service retailers more reliably, and our global position as the largest and highest quality coconut water procurer in the world protects our customer and supplier relationships.
 We aim to drive continuous operational improvements with our supplier partners to enhance quality of our products, better control costs and ultimately maintain our competitive advantage.
 Our dedicated engineering support team supports our supply partners' expansion, efficiency and environmental initiatives and shares best practices across our supplier network.